rgmfn/LaundryDay/README.md

 0000.
 000..

-with . being clear pixels and 0 being a not clear pixel.
+with . being transparent pixels and 0 being not transparent pixels.